mosip/id-authentication/design/registration/registration-center_config_sync.md

 The key **requirements** are

 - The server will provide the information based on the each center id.
 Client will call this service, online and pull the delta details and persisted.
 	Always the configuration will be overridden by the latest.
+- All application configuration values should be taken by this desired info which we captured.

 The key **non-functional requirements** are